 Not only are they currently researching and archiving all Welsh hockey’s games, they are delving deeper to create an authoritative archive with complete player and cap records from 1899 to the present day.

-They are deep into their research but will be boosted this month by a significant landmark: March 27 marking the 120th anniversary of the Welsh ladies first ever match against Ireland at Llandudno.
+They are deep into their research but will be boosted by a significant landmark: March 27 marking the 121st anniversary of the Welsh ladies first ever match against Ireland at Llandudno.

 For the record, Ireland won 5-0 but the intrepid pair already have the team and their clubs from that opening international.
 As they do for over 600 games and records for 400 players.